timabell/timwise.co.uk/_posts/2022-02-15-upgrading-indirect-nuget-dependencies.md

 It seems microsoft have produced a solution to this problem, along with the long awaited solution-level package management.
 Read all about it here: <https://devblogs.microsoft.com/nuget/introducing-central-package-management/#transitive-pinning>

+If you want to convert to central package management this tool works a charm: <https://github.com/Webreaper/CentralisedPackageConverter> ([via reddit](https://www.reddit.com/r/dotnet/comments/vnayh9/converting_a_large_project_to_central_package/))

 ---

 ## About